-The high stability low noise 2.5V voltage reference can be used for setting the output current by setting the voltage on the LIS pin, and also be used by external ADCs and/or DACs as voltage references.
+The high stability low noise 2.5V voltage reference can be used for setting the output current by setting the voltage on this LIS pin, and also be used for the external ADCs and/or DACs as voltage references.

 An internal soft start circuit allows a slow start up and a quick shut down for the laser control loop.